Free vs Paid ATS Resume Checkers: What Actually Helps in 2025

 3. Mirror 8–10 true JD phrases across summary, skills, and bullets.

-4. Rewrite 5 bullets with measurable outcomes and constraints.
+4. Rewrite 5 bullets with metrics, scope, and constraints (who, how much, how often).

 5. Re-scan; aim for ~70%+, then stop chasing numbers.

-6. If you still get silence, use the deep ATS test for diagnostics.
+6. If outcomes still lag, use the deep ATS test for diagnostics and role-fit gaps.

-7. Pair with the Career Quiz to ensure you’re applying to roles that actually fit.
+7. Pair with the Career Quiz to confirm you’re applying to roles that fit your evidence.

 Free vs Paid: Quick Comparison